-Recently, the preacher, politician, author, TV show host and proud grandfather wrote a book intended as a guide his grandchildren.
-“Dear Chandler, Dear Scarlett: A Grandfather's Thoughts on Faith, Family and The Things That Matter Most” was released on Nov.
+Recently, the preacher, politician, author, TV show host and proud grandfather wrote a book intended as a guide for his grandchildren.
+“Dear Chandler, Dear Scarlett: A Grandfather’s Thoughts on Faith, Family and The Things That Matter Most” was released Nov.
 12 and Huckabee said his children told him it is his best yet.

 In a recent telephone interview, Huckabee shared insights about his latest release:

 Q: Why did you write this particular book at this particular time?